ewascatalog/ewascatalog2/readme.md

 That single step is actually composed of a sequence of several sub-steps:

-1. `make website`: copies the website to `WEBSITE_DIR`
-2. `make docker-build`: copy docker files to the website and build the docker container
+1. `bash catalog build`: copy docker files to the website and build the docker container
-3. `make docker-start`: start the docker container running
+2. `bash catalog start`: start the docker container running
-4. `make r`: install R in the running container
-5. `make database`: create and populate the database with EWAS summary statistics
+3. `bash catalog create-database`: create and populate the database with EWAS summary statistics

 ## Navigating to the website